lingxling/Course-Project/机器学习实践大作业/README.md

 Short text classification: Recognize users' travel consumption intentions based on text.

 ## 项目2
-- Image classification
+- Image classification, judge whether there is no hand in the image.
-- image segmentation, judge whether there is no hand in the picture and separate the part of human hand
+- image segmentation, separate the human hand in the image.

 ## 项目3
 Long text classification, judging the complications of diabetic patients based on medical records.